TeaC0de/TeaC0de/README.md

 ---

 ## ✨ Blog
-- **In Progress**: A space for sharing my thoughts, insights, and learnings.
-The layout and details are still in planning.
+- **In Planning**: A space for sharing my thoughts, insights, and learnings.
+The layout and details are still in the planning phase.
 Stay tuned!

 ---